Scalise critical as shooting stokes fears of rhetoric-fueled violence

 Hodgkinson appears to have posted an editorial cartoon on the page that depicted Scalise behind a podium, addressing a group of hooded Ku Klux Klansmen.
 Hodgkinson wrote in the post: "Here's a Republic that should lose his job, but they gave him a raise."

-Despite Congressional leaders' insistence the game will be played tonight in a show of unity, critics like Gottlieb say politicians, media pundits and activist groups bear responsibility for unsettling political discourse that has crossed the line of civility and could spawn acts such as Wednesday's.
+Despite congressional leaders' insistence the game will be played tonight in a show of unity, critics like Gottlieb say politicians, media pundits and activist groups bear responsibility for unsettling political discourse that has crossed the line of civility and could spawn acts such as Wednesday's.

 In recent weeks, comedian Kathy Griffin was photographed hoisitng a mock severed head of Trump, a publicly funded play in New York's Central Park depicted Trump being stabbed to death and late night TV hosts have made cringe-inducing jokes about the president.